sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 #.
 If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) to be appropriately handled.

-Create an SQS Queue
+Step 1 : Create an SQS Queue
 -------------------

 Create an SQS Queue to receive the events from S3 and to trigger the AWS Lambda function.

-Below, we see the SQS queue : ``sf-workflow-file-watcher-ql-dev``
+Below, we see the SQS queue : **sf-workflow-file-watcher-ql-dev**

 It has the premissions as shown below to receive the messages from S3 bucket and to invoke the AWS Lambda function.